rachelspencer/makeAModal/README.md

 4. Add some basic styling
 5. Add Portal feature
 6. Make the modal more resusable
-7. Add some stylin' 🕶️
+7. Add some more stylin' 🕶️

 ## Steps expanded
 ### Make a 'Modal' component